helson-lin/ffandown-plugin/README.md

-Here's the English version of your README:

----

 # FFandown Plugin

 <p>First, please note that this is a demo specifically designed for developing the FFandown plugin.
 It does not support other systems.</p>